No products in the cart.

 What to pack

-What to pack is another important question we get asked all the time so we have written a blog to help you here.
+What to pack is another important question we get asked all the time so we have written a blog to help you.
 Work on the Marie Kondo method and pack everything neatly to fit in more.
-And watch plenty of capsule wardrobe videos on Youtube.
+And watch plenty of capsule wardrobe and packing videos on Youtube.
 You don’t need to bring much and you will buy items here in Australia when you start working and earning money.

 Travel insurance is not included when booking one of our tours, but we strongly recommend you get covered in case anything happens whilst you’re on holiday.
 Make sure that your travel insurance policy provides cover for emergency medical expenses, evacuation, personal belongings, and interruptions to your trip that may prevent you from traveling on the confirmed departure date.